Strobesstrobes

 How do you fix what an internal pentest finds?

 The findings cluster into a short, fixable list, and fixing the top four kills most attack paths.
-Disable LLMNR and NBT-NS via Group Policy so Responder has nothing to answer.
-Enforce SMB signing everywhere to break NTLM relay.
-Use the Local Administrator Password Solution (LAPS) so a single dumped local hash doesn't unlock the whole fleet.
+Disable LLMNR and NBT-NS by Group Policy so Responder has nothing to answer, and enforce SMB signing everywhere to break NTLM relay.

-Then prune Active Directory: remove the GenericWrite, DCSync, and unconstrained-delegation rights BloodHound flagged, and rotate the krbtgt account.
+Then deploy LAPS so a single dumped local hash does not open the fleet, and move service accounts to group Managed Service Accounts (gMSA) so passwords rotate automatically and resist Kerberoasting.
+Prune the GenericWrite, DCSync, and unconstrained-delegation rights BloodHound flagged, adopt a tiering model that keeps Tier 0 credentials off workstations, harden ADCS templates that allow SAN supply, and rotate krbtgt twice.
 Defenders should read our guide on securing against Active Directory attacks.
-Because these misconfigurations creep back with every new GPO and group change, point-in-time testing leaves gaps; agentic pentesting is the modern, continuous way to keep checking these paths as your environment drifts.
+Because these misconfigurations creep back with every new GPO and group change, point-in-time testing leaves gaps; agentic pentesting is the continuous way to keep checking these paths as your environment drifts.

 Frequently asked questions